The journey lasted 9 days, from December 28th to January 5th.

 Given that it is always worth traveling, anywhere, to this possible question I would answer … absolutely yes.
 It is one of the most suggestive journeys I have ever made.
 Magic and history, popular legends and claimed identity return a really strong atmosphere.
 Even those who do not go crazy for nature trips, will still have landscapes, castles and cities that will always leave you breathless.

-For the first ones, in fact, I found a particular sensitivity that manifests itself in many interactive installations inside the castles, themed museums, educational games and so on.
+However, I would recommend it to families with children, which we have met galore> in fact, I found a particular sensitivity for them, that manifests itself in many interactive installations inside the castles, themed museums, educational games and so on.
 Never seen such attention to children in any other region.

 Those who do not opt for a Nordic-lifestyle will not have an easy life: public places (gardens, monuments, museums, everything), shops, and many restaurants/cafes close their doors between 15 and 17, also in Edinburgh.
 Some serve the last lunch before 2pm, few continue for dinner.
 The only ones who continue undeterred, always full, are the beautiful pubs – closing the kitchen by 8pm, even on December 31st.
 For us it was challenging to give up our concept of relaxation and change our habits, but we did it.